Computershare: Acquisitions and sales

-In 2006 it bought the shareholder management services from National Bank of Canada.
+In 2006 the company bought the shareholder management services from National Bank of Canada.

 In July 2007, Computershare acquired Datacare Software Group and its products GCM and Boardworks.
 Currently known as Computershare Governance Services and its main product GEMS.

 In February 2008, Computershare announced a cash takeover offer for Australian mailhouse group QM Technologies Limited.

 In September 2008, Computershare bought Lichfield based Childcare Voucher Services business called Busy Bees.
 The name has been re-branded to Computershare Voucher Services or CVS.

 In February 2010, Computershare acquired HBOS Employee Equity Solutions from Lloyds Banking Group for a sum of around £40m.

 In January 2012, Computershare acquired Shareowner Services (Stock Transfer Sector) from Bank of New York Mellon (BNYM) for a sum of around $550 Million.

 In June 2013, Computershare Limited completed the acquisition of the EMEA–based portion of Morgan Stanley's Global Stock Plan Services business.

+On 12 November 2018, it completed acquisition of Equatex Group Holding AG, formerly European shares plan business of UBS.
+The deal had been announced on 16 May 2018.